 Social media has very quickly evolved to become one of the primary marketing channels today.
 According to a report by Emarsys, nearly 42% of the world’s population uses social media.
 So there is no way you can overlook the importance of social media for promoting your blog and business.

 Before you venture out on this marketing endeavor though, there are a few things to be taken care of.
 Not all social media platforms are right for all businesses.
-Depending on your niche and your target audience, you have to identify which channels can bring you most returns.
+Depending on your niche, the blog writing format, and your target audience, you have to identify which channels can bring you most returns.
 You also need to know how each of these channels work and what tools you can use to make things simpler.

 I. Choosing the right social media channels

 II.
 Top 10 tips and ways to promote your blog through social media

 III.
 Popular social media channels and strategies for them